Massachusetts General Hospital

 Investigator, Howard Hughes Medical Institute

 Daniel A. Haber, MD, PhD is Director of the Massachusetts General Hospital (MGH) Cancer Center and the Kurt J. Isselbacher Professor of Oncology at Harvard Medical School.
 His research interests have focused on applying cancer genetics toward clinically relevant challenges.
-Dr. Haber received his MD and PhD degrees at Stanford in 1983, completed an internal medicine residency at MGH, clinical oncology training at the Dana-Farber Cancer Institute, and a postdoctoral research fellowship at MIT.
-He joined the faculty of Harvard Medical School in 1991.
+Dr. Haber received his PhD and MD degrees at Stanford in 1981 and 1983, respectively, completed an internal medicine residency at MGH, clinical oncology training at the Dana-Farber Cancer Institute, and postdoctoral research at MIT.
+He joined the faculty of Harvard Medical School and MGH Cancer Center in 1991.
 Dr. Haber’s numerous awards include a MERIT Award from the National Cancer Institute, the Doris Duke Distinguished Clinical Scientist Award, and a Dream Team Award from Stand Up To Cancer.
-He received the Richard and Hinda Rosenthal Memorial Award from the American Association for Cancer Research (AACR).
-He was appointed to the Howard Hughes Medical Institute in 2008 and elected to the Institute of Medicine in 2009 and the American Academy of Arts and Sciences in 2011, the National Academy of Sciences in 2018, and as a Fellow of the American Association of Cancer Research in 2019.
+He was appointed to the Howard Hughes Medical Institute in 2008 and elected to the Institute of Medicine/National Academy of Medicine in 2009, the American Academy of Arts and Sciences in 2011, the National Academy of Sciences in 2018, and as a Fellow of the American Association of Cancer Research in 2019.